CPA Certification in Areas of Specialty

 Certification helps clients in need of specialized talent identify CPAs who have expert level knowledge in specific areas.
 Although in many cases the knowledge and expertise within these specialty areas can be gained by experience and academic education, certification programs from professional organizations offer a valuable path to the instant recognition that comes with a credential in a specialty area of practice.

 Certified Information Technology Professional (CITP) – American Institute of CPAs The need to integrate financial information with technology has developed a demand for CPAs who understand the mechanism and design of accounting information systems.
 The CITP professional understands how information technology can improve business operations, reduce risk, and improve the reliability of financial reporting.
 Certification requires AICPA membership and is based on 100 points of accumulated experience and learning in five specific technology areas.
 The applicant must complete an application that awards points to each area of experience.
-An exam process was added to this specialty certification in the summer of 2011.
+An exam is also required as part of the certification process.

 Accredited in Business Valuations (ABV) – American Institute of CPAs